 The company currently sells five fitness devices.

 The LINK was launched in 2014 and is Mio’s lowest spec device.
-This is certainly reflected in the price as it retails for about a third of the price of the ALPHA 2.
+This is certainly reflected in the price.

 The tracker provides accurate heart rate tracking and offers a battery life of 7-10 hours with continuous heart rate monitoring switched on.
 It has no screen but offers alerts through a set of LED lights which indicate which heart rate zone you are currently in.
 All Mio wearables are water-resistant down to 30 metres.